spiffe/spiffe.io/content/spire/docs/configuring.md

 For more information, including details of the exposed selectors, refer to the corresponding SPIRE documentation for the [Unix Workload Attestor plugin](https://github.com/spiffe/spire/blob/master/doc/plugin_agent_workloadattestor_unix.md).

+# Configuring where to store agent and server data
+_This configuration applies to the SPIRE Server and SPIRE Agent_

+The `data_dir` option in the `agent.conf` and `server.conf` configuration files sets the directory for SPIRE runtime data.

+If you specify a relative path for `data_dir` by starting the path with `./` then `data_dir` is evaluated based on the current working directory from which you run the SPIRE Agent or Server.
+Using a relative path for `data_dir` can be useful for initial evaluation of SPIRE, but for production deployments you may want to set `data_dir` to an absolute path.
+By convention, specify `"/opt/spire/data"` for `data_dir` if you have installed SPIRE in `/opt/spire`.

+Ensure the path that you specify for `data_dir` and all subdirectories are readable by the Linux user that runs the SPIRE Agent or Server executable.
+You may want to use [chown](http://man7.org/linux/man-pages/man1/chown.1.html) to change the ownership of these data directories to the Linux user that will run the executable.

+If the path that you specify for `data_dir` does not exist, the SPIRE Agent or Server executable will create the path if the Linux user that runs the executable has permissions to do so.

+Typically you should use the value for `data_dir` as the base directory for other data paths that you configure in the `agent.conf` and `server.conf` configuration files.
+For example, if you set `data_dir` to `"/opt/spire/data"` in `agent.conf`, set the `KeyManager "disk" plugin_data directory` to `"/opt/spire/data/agent"`.
+Or, if you set `data_dir` to `/opt/spire/data` in `server.conf`, set the `connection_string` to `"/opt/spire/data/server/datastore.sqlite3"` if you use SQLite for the SPIRE Server data-store as described next.

 # Configuring how to store server data
 _This configuration applies to the SPIRE Server_